 Taking charge starts with assuming the main role in selecting your physicians, hospitals, and other healthcare providers.
-Because there are big differences in the quality of care provided—and because preventable medical errors kill at least 200,000 Americans each year (and perhaps as many as 400,000), making it the third leading cause of death in the U.S.—you must make careful choices.
+Because there are big differences in the quality of care provided—and because preventable medical errors likely kill more than 250,000 Americans each year, making it a leading cause of death in the U.S.—you must make careful choices.

 Here at Checkbook.org, you’ll find a wealth of ratings and advice to help you identify the best doctors and other healthcare providers:

 - Patient ratings of primary care physicians.
 Patients looking for primary care physicians in the areas where we publish Consumers' Checkbook magazine—the Boston, Chicago, Philadelphia, San Francisco-Oakland-San Jose, Seattle-Tacoma, Twin Cities, and Washington, DC, areas—can review how doctors were rated by surveyed patients.
 Patients are the best source of information on many aspects of physician quality, including how well doctors listen, explain things, solicit patient input on decision-making, help patients coordinate care among other healthcare providers, and spend enough time with patients.
 These aspects of care are critical to prevention, accurate diagnoses, and a patient’s ability and motivation to do his or her part in carrying out a plan of care.